Alton Towers

-Alton Towers (/ˈɒltən/ OL-tən) (also known as Alton Towers Resort) is a historic estate, popular theme park and resort complex in Staffordshire, England, near the village of Alton.
+Alton Towers (/ˈɒltən/ OL-tən) (also known as Alton Towers Resort) is a historic estate, theme park and resort complex in Staffordshire, England, near the village of Alton.
 The park is operated by Merlin Entertainments Group and incorporates a theme park, water park, mini golf and hotel complex.

 Originally a stately home of the Earls of Shrewsbury, the Alton Towers grounds were first opened to the public in the late 19th Century.
 In the 1950s-70s, several new attractions were added, such as a scenic railway and cable car.
 It started to be developed as a theme park from 1980 with the installation of several rides and the adoption of a pay-once ticket structure.
 In 1990, the park was purchased by The Tussauds Group, which was merged into Merlin Entertainments in 2007.
 The park now has many attractions such as Congo River Rapids, Nemesis Reborn, The Smiler and Wicker Man.

 It offers a range of accommodation and lodging options alongside the theme park.
 Facilities include Alton Towers Waterpark, Alton Towers Conference Centre and Extraordinary Golf.
 The theme park is open seasonally from mid-March to early November, whilst many of its hotels and amenities are open year-round.
 Special events are hosted throughout the year, including Scarefest, Fireworks and Christmas.

 History

-Early 20th Century Public Opening
+Early 20th-century public opening

 Alton Towers first opened to the public on a regular basis following the opening of Alton Towers railway station.
 Money raised from railway excursions was paid to the Earl to help maintain the grounds.

 In 1924, a group of local estate agents formed Alton Towers Ltd to take ownership of the estate and kept the gardens open as a visitor attraction.
 The estate was later closed to the public upon its requisition by the military during the Second World War.

-In the early 1950s, ownership was returned to Alton Towers Ltd and the grounds reopened to the public.
-Alton Towers continue to grow as a visitor attraction, with additions including a railway, fairground and, by the 1960s, a boating lake and chairlift.
-Property developer John Broome later acquired majority control in the park and began planning its development as a theme park.
+In the early 1950s, ownership returned to Alton Towers Ltd, now solely controlled by the Bagshaw family, and the grounds were reopened to the public.
+From this time, Alton Towers grew as a visitor attraction, with additions including a railway, fairground and, by the 1960s, a boating lake and chairlift.
+After marrying into the Bagshaw family, property developer John Broome became a director of the family business and began leading its development into a theme park.

 Early theme park developments (1980-1990)

-Under John Broome's ownership, Alton Towers was opened as a theme park in 1980 with the introduction of a pay-one-price ticket structure and new attractions, including the Corkscrew.
-The following years saw new rides and areas including The Flume, Around The World in 80 Days, The Black Hole and the Grand Canyon Rapids.
+Under John Broome's leadership, Alton Towers was opened as a theme park in 1980 with the introduction of a pay-one-price ticket structure and new attractions, including the Corkscrew.
+The following years saw permanent rides and areas added, including the Log Flume, Talbot Street featuring Around The World in 80 Days, and the Black Hole indoor coaster.

+Between 1985–88, further major development saw the opening of a new entrance complex that included the admissions area, themed street with numerous retail and food outlets, a monorail and car parks, as well as the Grand Canyon Rapids and Skyride transport system.
+Numerous steel roller coasters were also introduced.